MacMannes/stackmob-docs/sdks/customcode/guides/developer.md

 ## External HTTP Calls

-You can make calls to external APIs from custom code, but for security purposes, they must go through our HTTP call maker.
+You can make calls to external APIs from custom code, but for security purposes, they must go through our `HTTPService` provider.

 ```java
 public ResponseToProcess execute(ProcessedAPIRequest request, SDKServiceProvider serviceProvider) {